 Before you bring home your new cat or dog, it’s important to make sure your home is ready.
 First, set up a space for him or her.
 All pets need a quiet area where they feel safe, for example with a bed and some toys.
 This will be their own special place, so make it clean and welcoming for them.

 Then get the rest of your house ready.
-Here’s an article I shared earlier this year about how to avoid pet poisons in your home.
+Here’s an article about how to avoid pet poisons in your home.
 This article offers help pet-proofing tips for cat owners, most of which apply for dogs as well.
 For dogs or outdoor cats, you’ll also want to think about safety in your yard.

 4. Be sure to socialize and train your new best friend